Amritanshu-Shandilya/Music-downloader/README.md

 This version, as stated earlier, was a proof of concept for this idea.
 So right now it can download only a single song from a playlist, the first one to be exact, and save it in the Present Working Directory - besides the python code that downloaded it.

 ## v1.1
-This version, downloads song's audio using its youtube id.
+This version, downloads song's audio using its youtube id in the same folder where the code is located.

+## v1.2
+This version, downloads the song in mp4 audio format and stores it inside a pre mentioned location.
+It is downloading the song almost all of the time but it is not saving all songs in the specified folder.

 ## Action-Plan :
 Suggested improvements in future versions.
 This is not final and can change if it needs to be